 What is mango sago?

 Mango sago is a Southeast Asian tapioca dessert that's especially popular during the summer, since it's served chilled.
-It's made with sweet, ripe mangoes, sago pearls, coconut milk, and a sweetener.
+It's made with sweet, ripe mangoes, sago pearls, coconut milk, and a sweetener of your choice (usually sugar or condensed milk).

 Please scroll down to the recipe card for the ingredient quantities!

 - Sago pearls - Sometimes also labeled as tapioca pearls or have these two characters on the bag: 西米 (xī mí).
 Sago pearls are tiny (usually) white pearls, but sometimes you may find the rainbow colored sago pearls.
-Don't confuse them with boba pearls, also can be called tapioca pearls!
+Don't confuse them with boba pearls, which are much bigger but can also be labeled as tapioca pearls!

 - Coconut milk - We recommend using full fat coconut milk for richer, creamier flavors.

 - Sugar - We opted for regular granulated sugar because it's super accessible and can be easily dissolved.
 But you can use your preferred sweetener.
-Some alternatives are honey rock/crystal sugar, and palm sugar.
+Some alternatives are honey, rock/crystal sugar, palm sugar, and sweetened condensed milk.

 How to make mango sago